Brexit explained: What's next on the UK's road out of the EU

 WHAT IS THE MOST PRESSING ISSUE?

 Britain's vote to leave the EU has meant uncertainty for 3 million EU citizens living in the U.K., and 1 million Britons who reside in the 27 other nations of the bloc.
-Both sides agree that providing a guarantee that they will be able to stay where they are is a top priority.
+Both sides agree that giving such citizens a guarantee that they will be able to stay where they are is a top priority.

 WHAT WILL BE THE MAIN CONFLICTS?